bjornwarmedal/osr-character-generator/README.md

 Import `adventurerbusinesscards.js` or `adventurersheetsA5.js` into your HTML page and call `runMakeCharacters()` or `runMakeCharactersA5()` with a positive integer as argument to generate a pdf of that many characters in the chosen format.
 The latter library also has the function `runMakeCharactersA5forPrint()` which adds a blank page after each character, creating a pdf ready for print.

+The simplest way to generate a few characters is to clone this repo and open the file demo.html in your browser.

 ## Dependencies

 The character generation is self-sufficient, but the two libraries for creating pdfs rely on [jsPDF][].